mchrupcala/beyonce-assistant/README.md

-# beyonce-assistant
+# Beyonce Assistant

-## Based on Landon Rivera's tweetstorm/game, all credit goes to her.
+### Based on Landon Rivera's tweetstorm/game, all credit goes to her.